SrVladyslav/video_player_poc/README.md

 npm run create-env
 ```

-4. Migrating the DB, we will be using Prisma with SQLite, so let's migrate the schema and populate the DB with two random users:
+4. Migrating the DB, we will be using Prisma with SQLite, so let's migrate the schema and populate the DB with two random users, copy this and hit enter:

 ```bash
 npm run setup:db
 ```

+You will be prompted with something like `?
+Enter a name for the new migration: `, just name it like `dev` and go on.

+HOLD ON, DO NOT CLOSE THE TERMINAL!

+Nice, the two users `user1` and `user2` are now created and we are one step from testing with them the Likes and Watch counter functionallities.

+5. Last step, copy the user1 and user2 `id` into the `.env.local` file in their respective variables `NEXT_PUBLIC_USER_ID_1="<user_id_1>"` and `NEXT_PUBLIC_USER_ID_2="<user_id_2>"`.

+This will be representing the user tokens, so we can mimic a little bit the user DB connections.

 # Start the DEV Server